-- Clerks need to make sure that the project has been discerned within the local and/or area meeting, and that if the meeting is led to support the project an appropriate minute of support, signed by the clerk/s, comes with the application. - Clerks will also need to read through and sign the completed application form before it is returned to Friends House. - We would also hope clerks ensure that the meeting remains informed about project throughout the year, particularly if the project is not a project of the Quaker meeting.
-We recommend a regular (perhaps six monthly) update to the meeting from the project.
+- Clerks need to make sure that the project has been discerned within the Quaker worship community, and that if the community is led to support the project an appropriate minute of support, signed by the clerk/s, comes with the application. - Clerks will also need to read through and sign the completed application form before it is returned to Friends House. - We would also hope clerks ensure that the meeting remains informed about project throughout the year, particularly if the project is not a project of the Quaker worship community.
+We recommend a regular (perhaps six monthly) updates to the worshipping community from the project.